hazelcast/hazelcast/hazelcast-documentation/src/Credentials.md

 }
 ```

-Hazelcst calls the `Credentials.setEndpoint()` method when an authentication request arrives at the node before authentication takes place.
+Hazelcast calls the `Credentials.setEndpoint()` method when an authentication request arrives at the node before authentication takes place.

 ```java
 package com.hazelcast.security;